Horner's method

 This allows the evaluation of a polynomial of degree n with only $n$ multiplications and $n$ additions.
-This is optimal, since there are polynomials of degree n that cannot be evaluated with fewer arithmetic operations.
+This is optimal, as it is impossible to evaluate polynomials of degree n with fewer arithmetic operations when both x and the coefficients a_{0}, ..., a_{n} are given as input.

-Alternatively, Horner's method and Horner–Ruffini method also refers to a method for approximating the roots of polynomials, described by Horner in 1819.
+Horner's method and Horner–Ruffini method also refers to a method for approximating the roots of polynomials, described by Horner in 1819.
 It is a variant of the Newton–Raphson method made more efficient for hand calculation by application of Horner's rule.
 It was widely used until computers came into general use around 1970.